Frankfurt National Assembly: The Provisional Regency and People's Army

 Since the Provisional Central Power and the Regent refused to acknowledge the new situation, the Rump Parliament declared both as dismissed and proclaimed a new provisional regency (Reichsregentschaft) led by five deputies Franz Raveaux, Carl Vogt, Heinrich Simon, Friedrich Schüler and August Becher, and fashioned after the Directory of the French First Republic.
 Following its view of itself as the legitimate German parliament, the rump parliament called for tax resistance and military resistance against those states that did not accept the Paulskirche Constitution.
 On 16 June 1849, the rump parliament declared the formation of a People's Army (Volkswehr) consisting of four classes from age 18 to 60.
 The Provisional Regency then called all Germans to arms in order to defend the Constitution of 1849.

 Since these actions challenged the authority of Württemberg, and the Prussian army was successfully crushing the rebellions in the nearby Baden and the Palatinate, Römer and the Württemberg government distanced themselves from the rump parliament and prepared for its dissolution.

 Dissolution

 On 17 June, Römer informed the president of the parliament that "the Württemberg government was no longer in a position to tolerate the meetings of the National Assembly that had moved to its territory, nor the activities of the regency elected on the 6th, anywhere in Stuttgart or Württemberg".
 At this point, the rump parliament had only 99 deputies and did not reach a quorum according to its own rules.
 On 18 June, the Württemberg army occupied the parliamentary chamber before the session started.
-The deputies reacted by organizing an impromptu protest march which was promptly squashed by the soldiers without bloodshed.
+The deputies reacted by organizing an impromptu protest march which was promptly quashed by the soldiers without bloodshed.
 Those deputies that were not from Württemberg were expelled.

 Subsequent plans to move the parliament (or what was left of it) to Karlsruhe in Baden could not be implemented due to the looming defeat of the Baden revolutionaries, which was completed five weeks later.